 I’m sure we could go on, but it is worth thinking about how enshrined our ideas about memory are into the way we train teachers, leaders, inspect schools and so forth.
 The new ideas from neuroscience both complements some of these ideas and challenges them, but also refines the language as well as lends criticality to the way we understand the processes.
 However, it does need a jolt of reality.
 Much of this is theorising and it is important always to be critical of everything we meet in education – every idea in education, after all, has limitations.

-We are launching a two phase project to investigate the concept of priming and enhancing the formation of memory using these ideas.
-If you are interested in being part of the research, as either a teacher or a school, and would like to be put on the contacts list for the launch of this or any other research projects then drop me an email at email@example.com or you can find me on Twitter at @englishspecial.
+We have launched a two phase project to investigate the concept of priming and enhancing the formation of memory using these ideas.
+The active part of this project will run from September 2021 to July 2022.
+We have recruited 40 schools who are currently participating in this research.
+If you are interested in being part of this research (we still have space for further schools in phase 2) or any other research projects then drop me an email at firstname.lastname@example.org or you can find me on Twitter at @englishspecial.

 Copyright © 2021.
 James Shea.
 All rights reserved